juliaaano/juliaaano/_posts/2020/2020-02-18-encryption-pgp-docker.md

 The goal is **for anyone** to encrypt a message **from anywhere** addressed to a recipient (in this case myself):

 {% highlight bash %}
-echo "send me a secret" | docker run juliaaano/encrypt
+echo "send me a secret" | docker run -i juliaaano/encrypt
 {% endhighlight %}

 ## Show me how